-In asking this question I have focussed firstly on the most optimistic promise of the report, the possibility of 'health-promoting structural adjustment'.
+In asking this question I have focused firstly on the most optimistic promise of the report, the possibility of "health-promoting structural adjustment".
 Is this promise credible?
 The Bank's role in structural adjustment lending is by no means the only involvement of the Bank in health policy but it is the place where the report's prescriptions are most likely to be tried out and upon some of the world's most vulnerable populations.
-I shall conclude that, in view of the ambiguities and contradictions in the recommendations and the selectivity and bias in the methods and analysis, the promise of 'health-promoting structural adjustment' is not credible.
+I shall conclude that, in view of the ambiguities and contradictions in the recommendations and the selectivity and bias in the methods and analysis, the promise of "health-promoting structural adjustment" is not credible.

-Evaluating the credibility of the fallback promise of "suffer now for better health later" requires that the report be located as an 'event' in North-South relations within the broader context of the global economy.
-Thus my conclusions about the credibility of this latter promise reflect a particular interpretation of what is presently happening in the world economy, which I shall refer to as the 'crisis deferred' scenario (outlined in more detail in Section 10 of this review).
-In this 'crisis deferred' story, structural adjustment programs (SAPs) are seen as helping to stabilise the global economy by maintaining the net flow of value from the South to the North.
+Evaluating the credibility of the fallback promise of "suffer now for better health later" requires that the report be located as an "event" in North-South relations within the broader context of the global economy.
+Thus my conclusions about the credibility of this latter promise reflect a particular interpretation of what is presently happening in the world economy, which I shall refer to as the "crisis deferred" scenario (outlined in more detail in Section 10 of this review).
+In this "crisis deferred" story, structural adjustment programs (SAPs) are seen as helping to stabilise the global economy by maintaining the net flow of value from the South to the North.
 In these terms it may be concluded that the health policy recommendations of this report will do more to maintain the living standards of people in rich countries like Australia than to improve the health of people in severely indebted less developed countries.

 Obviously there are other interpretations available about what is happening within the global economy including the more orthodox story which is told by the Bank, the Fund and modern neoclassical economics.
-Under this (the 'wealth through growth') scenario SAPs are unavoidable for heavily indebted out-of-credit economies and earlier rather than later.
-Without such adjustment these economies will inevitably deteriorate further in accordance with the inexorable laws of the new global market place.
+Under this (the "go for growth") scenario SAPs are unavoidable for heavily indebted out-of-credit economies and earlier rather than later.
+Without such adjustment these economies will inevitably deteriorate further in accordance with the inexorable laws of the new globalmarket place.
 The constraints necessary for maintaining growth and achieving development place certain limitations on the framing of health policy.
 However, within these limitations the report's recommendations provide a practicable program for ameliorating the impact of structural adjustment, even using the opportunity to put in place more rational health systems and policies.
-Evaluated in terms of this scenario it is still unclear that the recommendations of this report could deliver 'health-promoting structural adjustment' but they might help to ameliorate the impact of such programs on health ('healthier poverty') and in due course they will (it is argued) lead to economic development and better health as a consequence of that ('suffer now for better health later').
+Evaluated interms of this scenario it is still unclear that the recommendations of this report could deliver "health- promoting structural adjustment" but they might help to ameliorate the impact of such programs onhealth ("healthier poverty") and in due course they will (it is argued) lead to economic development and better health as a consequence of that ("suffer now for better health later").

-My conclusion, on the basis of the 'crisis deferred' scenario, is that the promises of 'healthier poverty' and 'suffer now for better health later' are also unlikely to be redeemed for the vast majority of poor people in developing countries.
+My conclusion, on the basis of the "crisis deferred" scenario, is that the promises of "healthier poverty" and "suffer now for better health later" are also unredeemable for the vast majority of poor people in developing countries.
 However the report will create an appearance of the possibility of health-promoting structural adjustment and an appearance of the possibility of healthier poverty for people in developing countries and an appearance of countries being put on the right track for economic development and better health.
 These appearances will help to shore up the legitimacy of the Bank and the Fund and the structural adjustment process generally.